 Food for thought: dogmeat

-99% of people are going to have a problem with at least 33% of this menu – and the 33% is not the same!
-It depends on who is being asked – if you throw a dart at random on the map of India and ask someone there, the 33% will change!
-In general, West Uttar Pradesh will have a problem with cow, Mumbai with dog, Lakshadweep with pig, Saurashtra with all three, Mizoram with neither!
+99% of people have a problem with at least 33% of this menu – and the 33% is not the same.
+It would depend on who is being asked and where you are!
+West Uttar Pradesh will have a problem with cow, Mumbai with dog, Lakshadweep with pig, Saurashtra with all three, Mizoram with neither!

-My idea through this article is not to portray anything as ‘right’ or ‘wrong’ nor is it to say that we are all living hypocritical lives.
-Rather, it is to draw attention to the fact that most of us, no matter how educated, rational and logical we believe ourselves to be, subscribe to non-scientific belief systems that are not guided by ration and logic alone but by other parameters too.
-And thus, when we consider what is ‘normal’ or ‘acceptable’ we must acknowledge and recognize that these are not watertight, rigid bounds but high fluid- they are a function of the cocktail that is society, individuality, space, time, personal experience and so on.
+Through this article, my idea is not to portray anything as ‘right’ or ‘wrong’ nor is it to say that we are all living hypocritical lives.
+Rather, it is to draw attention to the fact that most of us, no matter how educated, rational, and logical we believe ourselves to be, subscribe to non-scientific belief systems that are not guided by rationality and logic alone but by other parameters too.
+And thus, when we consider what is ‘normal’ or ‘acceptable’ we must acknowledge and recognize that these are not watertight, rigid bounds but highly fluid- they are a function of the cocktail that is society, individuality, space, time, personal experience, and so on.

 A shepherd with his livestock in the Gangetic floodplain

-The notion that only certain animals feel pain and emotion may not necessarily be true in the way we believe it to be- not only is there a clear bias in the species studied but also, one of the most widely consumed animals, pigs have been proven to have a higher emotional as well as intelligence quotient than dogs!
-All these animals exhibit behaviour which we interpret as being emotive, affectionate, and intelligent such as parental care, grooming, recognition of individuals and so on.
+The notion that only certain animals feel pain and emotion may not necessarily be true in the way we believe it to be - not only is there a clear bias in the species studied but also, one of the most widely consumed animals, pigs, have been shown to have a higher emotional as well as intelligence quotient than dogs!
+All these animals exhibit behaviours that we interpret as being emotive, affectionate, and intelligent such as parental care, grooming, reconciliation, and so on.

-pigs have been proven to have a higher emotional as well as intelligence quotient than dogs!
+pigs are shown to have a higher emotional as well as intelligence quotient than dogs!

 Think bonded labour, sati, untouchability, child marriage- all practices that were considered ‘normal’ and part of ‘daily society’ in a different space, and time not too far back.
-On the other hand, atheism, and the theory of evolution were all considered ‘abnormal’ and followers persecuted!
-Maybe these practices had their relevance in that spatial-temporal context, maybe it did not – but that is not the point being discussed here.
+On the other hand, atheism, and the theory of evolution were all considered ‘abnormal’, and followers were persecuted!
+Maybe these practices had their relevance in that spatial-temporal context, or maybe they did not – but that is not the point being discussed here.

 A beef burger is no different from dog dumplings or pepperoni pizza itself, nor is it any different from the animals’ perspective- they are all ending up in the pot.
 And whether the animal was ‘bred’ to be eaten or not is of no consequence; think of most of the seafood we consume- none of it was bred to be eaten.